A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Editor says, what if William III had survived his fatal accident in 1702?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).

 This article is part of the Politicians thread.
+Alternate Historian and 1 other(s) like this article.

 In 1702,on this day King William III of England narrowly avoided a serious injury when his favourite horse Sorrel stumbled into a mole's burrow at Windsor Park.